 “21-months is not short term, let’s face it”, Ward 8 Councillor Terry Whitehead told Hull.

-He asked if Council still had the option to immediately go to RFP to see what the competitors would offer.
+He asked if Council could immediately go to RFP to see what the competitors would offer.

-Councillor Whitehead was the only member of Public Works Committee who opposed the extension.
+Councillor Whitehead was the only member of the Public Works Committee who opposed the extension.

 Bus Shelter Contract Extensions